martijnremmen/stopwatch/README.md

 ![Screenshot](https://github.com/Accendit/stopwatch/raw/master/screenshot.png)

-A simple web stopwatch for the browser written in TypeScript
+A simple stopwatch for the browser made with Vue, TypeScript and Sass.

 ## building
 1. Run `npm install` to install the dependencies.
-2. Run `npm run build` to compile Sass and TypeScript to css and js respectively.
+2. Run `npm run build:prod` to compile.
-4. CSS is compiled to the `css` folder and JS in the `js` folder. (`index.html` in the root folder)
+4. the compiled `index.html`, `main.css` and `main.js` can be found in the `dist` folder.